A mission of evangelisation.

 The Ordinariate of the Chair of Saint Peter is one such diocese created by Pope Benedict XVI in 2012.
 Shepherded by his Excellency Steven J. Lopes, the diocese includes nearly forty Roman Catholic communities across English speaking North America.

 The Deanery of St. John the Baptist was established in order to help Bishop Lopes better tend his Canadian flock.
-The Deanery has offices in Calgary, Alberta and administrates one parish (St. John the Evangelist, Calgary) and five communities in various stages of formation.
-The Very Rev’d Fr.
-Robert-Charles Shane Bengry was appointed Dean of the Deanery by the Bishop and the Rev’d Deacon Joseph DeCaria was appointed Vice-Dean.
+The Deanery has offices in Calgary, Alberta and administrates one parish (St. John the Evangelist, Calgary) and four communities in various stages of formation.

 TRADITIONAL CATHOLIC COMMUNITIES

-The St. John the Baptist Deanery is a tiny part of the Lord’s vineyard, but we have a great joy and confidence in our mission to share the saving Gospel of Jesus Christ.
-All of the communities of the Canadian Ordinariate are small — only half even own their own buildings — but we pray for, and are working towards, a greater stability and growth according to God’s providence and cultivating hand.
-We’re a young missionary diocese but we think that’s a marvellous calling.
-Perhaps you feel the same way.
-Find out more about our communities with the links below.
+With only five congregations, the Deanery of St. John the Baptist is a tiny part of the Lord’s vineyard, but we have a great joy and confidence in our mission to share the saving Gospel of Jesus Christ.
+All of the communities of the Canadian Ordinariate are small — only two even own their own buildings — but we pray for, a greater stability and growth according to God’s providence and cultivating hand.
+It's our hope that you'll be able to visit one of our congregations, and if you live close to one, that you’ll join us in worship.

 _edited.jpg)